IntersectMBO/lsm-tree/doc/final-report/final-report.md

 from using blob storage are only with lookups; *updates* involving blobs are about as expensive as if the blobs’ contents were included in the values.

-A naive implementation of updates entails latency spikes due to table merging, but the `lsm-tree` library can avoid such spikes by spreading out I/O over time, using an incremental merge algorithm: the algorithm that we prototyped at the start of the `lsm-tree` project [@lsm-tree-prototype].
+The implementation of updates in an LSM tree involves merging files together.
+A naïve implementation of updates would merge files all in one go, which entails a high latency for the occasional update that triggers a full file merge.
+The `lsm-tree` library can avoid such spikes by spreading out I/O over time, using an incremental merge algorithm: the algorithm that we prototyped at the start of the `lsm-tree` project [@lsm-tree-prototype].
 Avoiding latency spikes is essential for `cardano-node` because `cardano-node` is a real-time system, which has to respond to input promptly.
-The use of the incremental merge algorithm does not improve the time complexity of updates as such, but it turns the *amortised* time complexity of the naive solution into a *worst-case* time complexity.
+The use of the incremental merge algorithm does not improve the time complexity of a sequence of updates as such, but it turns the *amortised* time complexity of the naive solution into a *worst-case* time complexity.

 ## Requirement 3